Business License Illinois: Everything You Need to Know

 - Other ways to start a small business are to either operate as a LLC, limited liability company, or to incorporate the business.
 Forming a LLC or corporation helps protect you personally from debts and liabilities that stem from the business.
 Even businesses with one owner or shareholder can be set up as a corporation or as a limited liability company.

 If you need help with your Illinois business license, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.